LeChat76/Projet10OC/README.md

 * Go in the folder of the projet: `cd project`
 * And run the webserver: `python manage.py runserver`

+**Note: dependabot is enabled on this project.
+A pull request will be automatically created if a security flaw is discovered.
+This way, dependencies will always be secure.**

 ## Utilisation
 The API provides the following endpoints.
 All endpoints have been tested with Postman.